-Regarding training provider recruitment, NYSERDA selects these organizations through its existing procurement processes, which include (1) extending contracts for existing training providers who have successfully completed other training projects (e.g., Hudson Valley Community College and Nontraditional Employment for Women) and (2) selecting new training providers through its workforce development solicitations (e.g., Building Skills New York, the College of Staten Island, and the HOPE Program).
+Regarding training provider recruitment, NYSERDA selects these organizations through its existing procurement processes, which include (1) extending contracts for existing training providers who have successfully completed other training projects (e.g., Hudson Valley Community College and Nontraditional Employment for Women) and (2) selecting new training providers through its workforce development solicitations (e.g., Building Skills New York, the College of Staten Island, and The HOPE Program).
 NYSERDA issues these workforce development solicitations multiple times each year.
 NYSERDA also promotes the project on its website, in outreach to potential training providers and workforce development organizations, and through targeted outreach to existing training providers.

-However, since the previous biannual evaluation progress report due March 1, 2023, the College of Staten Island and Hudson Valley Community College are no longer participating in this project.
-Furthermore, as mentioned in the Q2 2023 quarterly performance progress report, NYSERDA has decided to deprioritize study enrollment compared to its standard training projects given the project's overall challenges.
+However, since Summer 2023, NYSERDA has decided to deprioritize study enrollment compared to its standard training projects given this project's challenges.